ricsanfre/pi-cluster/docs/_docs/restic.md

 ### Copy CA SSL certificates

-In case Minio S3 server is using secure communications using a not trusted certificate (self-signed or signed with custom CA), restic command must be used with `--cacert <path_to_CA.pem_file` option to let restic validate the server certificate.
+In case the S3 server is using secure communications with a not trusted certificate (self-signed or signed with custom CA), restic command must be used with `--cacert <path_to_CA.pem_file` option to let restic validate the server certificate.

-Copy CA.pem, used to sign Minio SSL certificate into `/etc/restic/ssl/CA.pem`
+Copy CA.pem, used to sign the S3 server SSL certificate into `/etc/restic/ssl/CA.pem`

 {{site.data.alerts.note}}